Ivo Sasek: Raising children

-For Sasek, children are the "birth out of a whole generation of redeemers."
-If they "grow up in unclouded eye contact and undivided relationship with God Almighty," they would "become, without distraction, an ever-swelling force field of God" through which "works of God are done such as the world has never seen."
-Birth control and abortions are an enemy-directed murder wave to stop this savior generation, he said.
-To prepare children for their divinely predestined task, parents and educators would have to combat all fleshly passions opposed to the Spirit of God from the beginning.
+For Sasek, children are the "manifestation of an entire generation of redeemers."
+If they "grow up with unclouded eye contact and an undivided relationship with God Almighty," they would "become, without distraction, an ever-growing field of God's power", through which "God's works will take place as the world has never seen before."
+Birth control and abortion, he states, are a wave of murder orchestrated by the enemy to stop this generation of saviors.
+To prepare children for their divinely predestined mission, parents and educators must combat all carnal passions that oppose to the Spirit of God from the beginning.
 In order for children to learn complete submission to what Sasek claims is God's will, he recommends physical violence as a supposedly necessary, biblically based means of education.
-Parents could not presuppose good will on the part of children, but had to break their self-will.
-If they drove out evil from them only thoroughly enough, the good would flow like a law of nature of its own accord, independent of the Christian faith.
-Ingratitude, dissatisfaction or listlessness on the part of the children should be punished by the parents with renunciation or arrest, in order to teach the child humility.
-If they resisted, they were to be beaten on the buttocks with a bamboo rod to the point of "bloody welts."
-Just as Sasek cites the example of his mother, who he says rightly beat him as a child, three of his minor children published the book Mama, Please Chastise Me! in 2000 with Sasek's Elaion publishing house.
-In it, Sasek's eldest son Simon described punishment with a bamboo rod and the childish fear of it.
-Sasek's parenting advice on corporal punishment twice led to criminal charges of child abuse; the investigations were dropped on each occasion.
+Parents cannot presuppose that children have good intentions; rather, they must break their willfulness.
+If they drive out evil thoroughly enough, goodness will follow naturally, like a law of nature, regardless of Christian faith.
+Children's ingratitude, dissatisfaction or listlessness should be punished by parents with renunciation or confinement to teach the child humility.
+If they resist, they are to be struck on the buttocks with a bamboo rod to the point of "bloody welts."
+Just as Sasek cites the example of his mother, who he says rightly beat him as a child, three of his minor children published the book Mama, Please Discipline Me! in 2000 through Sasek's Elaion Publishing.
+In it, Sasek's eldest son, Simon, described punishment with a bamboo rod and his fear of it as a child.
+Sasek's parenting advice regarding corporal punishment led to two criminal complaints of child abuse; the investigations were dropped in both cases.